 How much time do you need for a connection in Palma airport?
 How much should you allow?

 Usually when purchasing a ticket from an airline with a connection, the airline will allow ample time for passengers to be able to board it.

-Frequent travelers feel it is better to kill excess time having a meal or a coffee than being frantic about making a connection flight.
-Missing a connection flight has the potential to ruin a holiday and leave big financial headaches.
+Frequent travellers feel it is better to kill excess time having a meal or a coffee or spending some time in a relaxing airport lounge than being frantic about making a connection flight.
+Missing a connecting flight has the potential to ruin a holiday and leave big financial headaches.

 At Palma airport this is far more likely in the high summer season.
 A lot of flights don’t always land on the scheduled time or will make an unscheduled change.

 The dilemma is how much time reasonably to allow as a buffer to compensate for this.

 The loss of the second flight in the summer season will be very expensive in time and money as alternative flights are full.